Post-Op Instructions by ONE® Brain & Spine Center®

-ONE® Brain & Spine Center® works with a team of experts from the field neurosurgery.
-We are affiliated with the Hoag Hospital, a leading general and medical hospitals in Orange County, so you have access to a network of care providers: nursing, social work, case management, chaplaincy, physical therapy, speech therapy, and occupational therapy.
+ONE® Brain & Spine Center® works with a team of experts in neurosurgery.
+We are affiliated with the Hoag Hospital, a leading hospital in Orange County, so you have access to a network of care providers: oncology, radiation oncology, nursing, social work, case management, chaplaincy, physical therapy, speech therapy, and occupational therapy.

-You must bring a list of all medications you are currently taking with dosages and allergies.
+You must bring a list of all medications you are currently taking.
+Please have your allergies listed as well.
 All medications that thin the blood, such as Coumadin, Advil or Ibuprofen, must be stopped before surgery.
 No food or liquid can be taken after midnight the night before surgery.

 Day of Spine Surgery

 Proceed to Hoag Hospital Newport Beach located at 1 Hoag Dr., Newport Beach, CA 92663.
-Bring a book to read.
-If you wish, have a family member or a friend accompany you to the hospital.
-Leave all your valuables at home.
+Bring a book to read or something to do during periods of wait.
+If you wish, you can have a family member or a friend accompany you to the hospital.

 During Spine Surgery

-Depending on the type of spine surgery, surgical procedure can last from a couple of hours to most of the day.
-Family or friends can wait in the designated family waiting room, where they can wait for updates.
+Depending on the type of spine surgery, surgical procedures can last from a couple of hours to most of the day.
+Family or friends may wait in the designated family waiting room, where they can receive updates during your procedure.

 After Your Spine Surgery

-After a spine surgery, you will spend one to three in the hospital.
-Following discharge from the hospital, the patient will likely still have pain.
-This is managed with pain medication.
+After spine surgery, you will typically need to spend one to three nights with us in the hospital.
+Before being sent home, you will be prescribed medication to help alleviate any pain you may have.
 If a narcotic is prescribed, the patient should not drink alcohol or operate a car, because this type of medication may cause drowsiness and/or impaired judgment.

 Before leaving the hospital, you may be asked to start taking prescribed medications to help relieve pain.
 Pain medications will help subdue the pain, which may still linger after spine surgery.